of analytics use cases: Another goal we often see is to enable additional use cases. An initial BI strategy may start with a few use cases to build competencies and momentum around the self-service BI strategy. Identifying future use cases and setting measurable goals to launch them based on priorit

 Say for example your ideal state is to have your company CEO self-serve insights to make business decisions.
 To achieve this, you’re going to have to understand what your company’s data sources are, how they relate to each other, how they can be modeled for search and discovery, and what data pipeline work will be required.
 The maturity model approach lets you build logical steps in that journey, avoiding the build-everything-at-once approach that has killed countless BI initiatives.
 A series of small victories will do wonders for the momentum, excitement, and eventual success of a self service BI strategy.

-One of the keys to success with self-service BI is identifying your power users.
+One of the keys to success with self-service business intelligence is identifying your power users.
 These are the employees who are most likely to make use of the data and who will be the biggest advocates for its use.
 By identifying these key players early on, you can ensure that they're included in the planning process from the start.

 Power users should represent a diverse pool across multiple parts of your organization.
 The technically-trained analyst is a valuable persona, and you should include them, but don’t forget the non-technical business leaders that have a keen interest in getting insights from data.
 Their feedback and contribution will be just as valuable.